studersi/test-4/tutorial-8/README.md

 Matched Data: /bin/bash found within ARGS:account[pass
 ```

-Okay, so there seems to be a password `/bin/bash`.
-That is probably not the smartest choice, but nothing which should harm us.
+OK, so there seems to be a password `/bin/bash`.
+That is probably not the smartest choice, but nothing that should harm us.
 We can easily suppress this rule for this parameter.
-Or looking forward a bit, we can expect other funny passwords triggering all sorts of rules on the password field.
-And in fact the password field is not a typical target of an attack.
+Or looking forward a bit, we can expect other funny passwords to trigger all sorts of rules on the password field.
+And, in fact, the password field is not a typical target of an attack.
 So this might be a situation where it makes sense to disable a whole class of rules.
 We have multiple options.
-We can disable by tag, or we can disable by rule id range.
+We can disable by tag, or we can disable by rule ID range.
 Let's look over the various rules files:

 ```bash
 REQUEST-900-EXCLUSION-RULES-BEFORE-CRS.conf.example